Rainskyriver/JavaScript30/experiences.md

   -Time Spent :: 25mins
 ## June 24, 2020
-  -Today is just review of how to safely copy arrays and objects
+  -Today is just review of how to safely copy arrays and objects -Learned about cloneDeep in lodash
+  -Time Spent :: 10mins